What Can Hackers Do with your Email Address?

 Cybercriminals may simply want to use you as a gateway to your company.
 According to the FBI, BEC is one of the most financially damaging online crimes.

-As we’ve seen from the plenitude of successful breaches this year, there are several possible avenues to breach a company.
+There are several possible avenues to breach a company.
 One common tactic in a BEC attack is to send an urgent email posing as the CEO or other executive.
 The employee, fearing retribution, ignores otherwise suspicion-arousing signs of a scam and cooperates with the directive, or at the very least opens the attachment or clicks the link.
 This may be all the attacker needs to gain a foothold.

 Make it clear to everyone you work with that treating anything other than face-to-face communication with an extra helping of caution will never be punished.
 You need your team on your side when it comes to keeping your business safe.